antonovdmitriy/learning-aws-lambda-springboot/README.md

 # Description

-The goal of the project is to demonstrate the use of spring boot + Spring Cloud Function to write a lambda in aws.
-Also an interesting part in my opinion are examples of writing unit tests for lambdas.
+The goal of the project is to demonstrate the use of spring boot + Spring Cloud Function to write a lambda for aws cloud provider.

+An interesting part in my opinion are examples of writing unit tests for lambdas.

+While experimenting I writes notes about interesting features [here](https://github.com/antonovdmitriy/it-notes/blob/master/aws/AWS.md#spring-cloud-functions)

+See official documentation about [Spring Cloud Function](https://docs.spring.io/spring-cloud-function/docs/current/reference/html/aws.html#_introduction)

 # To build project

 ```shell